Brinnyman/streamrecorder/README.md

 FFMPEG_PATH = command or path to where ffmpeg is installed.

 [VCSI]
-CONTACT_SHEET_EXTENSION = command or path to where vcsi is installed.
+VCSI_PATH = command or path to where vcsi is installed.
 ```

 ## Usage